 Have students use the graphic organizer for notes.
 Notice the notes in the photo above are not in complete sentences.
 Glue the organizer to the left side of the notebook page.
 On the right side of the notebook, students use the notes to write the details in paragraph form.

 Students complete the organizer by writing complete sentences.

 Tuck Everlasting is full of symbolism.
 Students will begin thinking about life and death including the best ways to live life.
 This quote is just of sample of what the novel entails, “Don’t be afraid of death; be afraid of an unlived life.
 You don’t have to live forever, you just have to live.”

 Another important concept is the idea that life is like a Ferris wheel.
 This graphic organizer helps students begin their thoughts at the beginning of the novel.
-Just click on the image to download the pdf version of this organizer.
+This organizer is also included in the sample handout.

 Different Versions of Tuck Everlasting